Eddie Vedder: Activism

-In his spare time, Vedder is a surfer and active in surf-related conservation efforts, most notably The Surfrider Foundation.
+In his spare time, Vedder is a surfer and active in surf-related conservation efforts, including supporting The Surfrider Foundation.
 In 1993, Vedder supported fellow Surfrider Foundation member/environmentalist, Aaron Ahearn who had gone AWOL from the United States Navy in protest of the Navy's at sea dumping policies.
-Vedder along with Pearl Jam performed a concert in San Francisco, donating over $3,000 to the legal fee for Ahearn.
+Vedder and Pearl Jam performed a concert in San Francisco, donating over $3,000 to Ahearn's legal fees.

-Vedder shows his support for environmental activism by sporting an Earth First! tattoo on his right calf.
+Vedder supports Earth First! with a tattoo on his right calf.
 The logo is of a pipe wrench crossed with a stone hammer.

 Vedder was a longtime and outspoken supporter for the Free the West Memphis Three movement, a cause that advocated the release of three young men who were convicted in 1994 of the gruesome murders of three boys in West Memphis, Arkansas.
 In an interview with Larry King on December 19, 2007, Damien Echols, who was then on death row for the murders, said that Vedder had been the "greatest friend a person could have" and that he had collaborated with him while in prison.
 The song "Army Reserve" on Pearl Jam's 2006 self-titled album features a lyrical collaboration between Vedder and Echols.
 On August 19, 2011, Vedder and Natalie Maines attended the release hearing of the West Memphis Three.

 Vedder is a gun control activist and has performed at benefit anti-gun violence concerts and participated on the 2019 Gun Sense Forum.